gajus/slonik/.README/RUNTIME_VALIDATION.md

 `);
 ```

-With your knowledge of the database schema, you would define zod object:
+With your knowledge of the database schema, define a zod object:

 ```ts
 const personObject = z.object({